shruthipatil11/UI-Library/README.md

 Related items can be grouped in to lists

-You will find the following types of _Rating_ on https://ui-ingredients-lib.netlify.app/src/app/components/lists/lists.html
+You will find the following types of _Rating_

 > Spaced List